k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ### TDM - Multi DCs Architecture

-The organization's systems and environments can be located in different geographic locations.
+An organization's systems and environments can be located in different geographic locations.
 This topography requires data transmission between distant locations.

 **Example:**